already a member? login »

 If you have already entered the UK on another kind of visa, you can't switch to the ancestry category - you must exit the UK and re-apply.

-Restrictions: There are no restrictions on type or duration of work under the Ancestral visa.
+Restrictions: There are no restrictions on the type or duration of work under the Ancestral visa.

 You must prove “you can support yourself and any dependants without needing any help from public funds” and you must “intend to work or look for a job in the UK” to qualify.

-In general, the UK government does not want to issue this visa to people who don't met minimum financial requirements: Basically they want to ensure applicants have enough savings to support themselves (and any dependents) until they get a job.
+In general, the UK government does not want to issue this visa to people who don’t meet minimum financial requirements.
+Basically, they want to ensure that applicants have enough savings to support themselves (and any dependents) until they get a job.
+While there is no specific amount of funds required for a UK Ancestry visa, you must have enough to support yourself and any dependents.

 Therefore, if you have enough savings to support yourself for a few months they will likely not worry too much if you don't have a job before you arrive.

-As a rule of thumb, for a single person (no dependents) they currently want to see proof of £1600 in savings for the Tier 5 — Youth Mobility Visa.
-Therefore, if you had at least this amount (though ideally a little more) and can show that you are actively looking for a job you should be fine.
+As a rule of thumb, for a single person (no dependents) they currently want to see proof of £2,530 in savings for the Tier 5 — Youth Mobility Visa.
+Therefore, if you have at least this amount (though ideally a little more) and can show that you are actively looking for a job you should be fine.

-If you have not entered the UK based on "ancestry clearance" previously, then you must apply for the visa from the country where you currently live.
+If you have not entered the UK based on “ancestry clearance” previously, then you must apply for a visa from the country where you currently live.

 If you have used up your five-year visa entirely (i.e. lived and worked in the UK continuously for five years under the ancestry visa category) you can apply to stay permanently in the UK.
 Or if you just want to extend your stay, you can also apply to do that.